 - Decreased food and water intake

-Underlying health issues can be the root cause of your cat’s anxiety.
+Underlying medical issues can be the root cause of your cat’s anxiety.

-Traumatic experiences, or even seemingly small changes, can contribute to anxiety in cats.
+Traumatic experiences, even seemingly small changes, can contribute to anxiety in cats.

 An anxious or stressed-out cat isn’t looking to behave badly on purpose; they’re simply showing you that something isn’t right.
 Their actions are saying, “Hey, I’m stressed, I’m anxious, I don’t feel good, please help!”

-Now that you see that your cat is simply trying to communicate to you the only way they know how, we can now tackle…
+Now that you see that your cat is simply trying to communicate to you in the only way they know how, we can tackle the next step; finding relief.

 Here are 6 things you can try to alleviate your cat’s anxiety…

-Cats need a routine.
-In fact, they thrive on it.
+Cats need routines.
+In fact, they thrive on them.

 Feed at the same time, regularly clean their litter box, and provide safe spaces in the home for them to retreat to when unexpected guests come over (especially if that guest happens to be another animal).